AlexField442/Sonic-2-Rewritten/README.md

 * Fixed a rare crash that could occur with the ascending/descending metal platforms in Wing Fortress.

 ## Minor Fixes
+* Fixed the SEGA chant being at the wrong pitch.
 * Fixed the title screen not having its priorities set correctly, causing various layering issues.
 * Fixed Sonic's left hand disappearing for a single frame on the title screen.
 * Fixed the GAME/TIME OVER text flickering for a single frame.